1,000+ Opportunities

 Save a search for “U.S. Department of Energy (DOE)” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Small and medium-sized manufacturers (SMMs) in Kansas.
+Search similar grants →According to the current listing, eligibility includes: Small and medium-sized manufacturers (SMMs) in Kansas.
 Other federal funds cannot count toward the applicant's share.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program